jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/rule_selection.rst

 * architecture_body_700 = naming restrictions on identifier and architecture_simple_name

-The one exception is the identifier production.
-The entity_name is a reference to the identifier in the entity_declaration production and therefore no rule will be written against it at the architecture_body level.

 One question to answer are blank lines.
-Are they part of architecture_body or the next production?
+Are they part of :code:`architecture_body` or the next production?

-Expanding the architecture_declarative_part production we get:
+Expanding the :code:`architecture_declarative_part` production shows:

 .. code-block:: text